docker/docs/install/index.md

 The Docker maintainers take security seriously.
 If you discover a security issue, please bring it to their attention right away!

-Please DO NOT file a public issue, instead send your report privately to security@docker.com.
+Please DO NOT file a public issue; instead send your report privately to security@docker.com.

-Security reports are greatly appreciated and we will publicly thank you for it.
-We also like to send gifts—if you're into schwag, make sure to let us know.
-We currently do not offer a paid security bounty program, but are not ruling it out in the future.
+Security reports are greatly appreciated, and Docker will publicly thank you for it.
+Docker also likes to send gifts — if you're into swag, make sure to let us know.
+Docker currently does not offer a paid security bounty program but are not ruling it out in the future.

 ### Supported platforms